devAmss92/Cocunut-Game/README.md

   - You have 3 lifes, so if you let one fall, one life is lost.

 ## People involved:
-- Antonio Silva
+- António Silva
+- João Macieira
+- José Paulo Soares
 - Rui Ribeiro
-- João Macieira
-- Paulo Soares

 ## Common Language: